particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### FCC and ISED Certification M635e 2026-07-09

+Certification documents for FCC (US) and ISED (Canada) for the M635e in the [certification documents](/hardware/certification/certification-documents/#m635e-m-som-m-series-lte-cat-m1-2g-ntn).

 ### Configure Wi-Fi 2026-07-22

 The [Configure Wi-Fi](/tools/developer-tools/configure-wi-fi/) tool and [web device doctor](/tools/doctor/) now allow configuration of a Wi-Fi network with a hidden SSID on the P2, Photon 2, and M-SoM when the device is running Device OS 5.7.0 or later.
 The Use manually entered SSID option is hidden in other cases.